kuzudb/blog/src/content/post/2025-06-25-enhancing-graph-rag-with-vector-search.md

 ## Why Graph RAG is inherently agentic

-Per the definition from [prior posts](/post/llms-in-each-stage-of-a-graph-rag-chatbot) in this blog, Graph RAG is a form of RAG where the retrieval step depends on a knowledge graph, providing the answer-generation LLM relevant context based on factual information in the graph -- this is in contrast to retrieving the "most semantically similar" text based on embeddings of unstructured data in vector-based RAG.
+Graph RAG is a form of RAG where the retrieval step depends on a knowledge graph, providing the answer-generation LLM relevant context based on factual information in the graph -- this is in contrast to retrieving the "most semantically similar" text based on embeddings of unstructured data in vector-based RAG.